leonhard-s/auraxium/README.md

 #### Conditions

-Trigger conditions are simply a series of callable or values that must be True for the event to trigger the associated action.
+Trigger conditions are just a series of callable or values that must be True for the event to trigger the associated action.

 This is useful if you have a commonly encountered event (like `EventType.DEATH`) and would like your action to only run if the event data matches some other requirement (for example "the killing player must be part of my outfit").

 #### Action

-The action is simply a method or function that will be run when the event fires and all conditions evaluate to True.
+The trigger's action is a method or function that will be run when the event fires and all conditions evaluate to True.

 If the action is a coroutine according to [`asyncio.iscoroutinefunction()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.iscoroutinefunction), it will be awaited.